 - 1. Tap Tools. - 2.
 Tap Clean Analyzer. - 3.
-Open the maintenance access doors (for detailed instructions, see "Opening/Closing the Maintenance Access Doors" on pages 34-35). - 4.
+Open the maintenance access doors (for detailed instructions, see "Opening/Closing the Maintenance Access Doors"). - 4.
 Remove the black whole blood separator carriers, any whole blood separators or sample cups from the sample drawer, and the white centrifuge shield.
 Then, clean the black carriers and white shield with an IDEXX-supported alcohol prep pad and return them to their positions.